The Virgin river flowing through the Zion Narrows

 reach Angels' Landing itself.
 Chains have been bolted into the rock

-to provide handrails for the most exposed stretches, but there's no
+to provide handrails for the most exposed stretches, and there's no

 real danger of slipping and falling except, perhaps, in wet or icy conditions,